symfony/symfony-docs/doctrine.rst

 .. tip::

-    When enabled globally, it's possible to disabled the behavior on a specific controller, by using the ``MapEntity`` set to ``disabled``::
+    When enabled globally, it's possible to disable the behavior on a specific controller, by using the ``MapEntity`` set to ``disabled``::

         public function show(